About Us |

 Woman in a hat holds a Canadian flag near a lake with mountains in the background.
 Text promotes starting a new life in Canada.
 Contact details for Paul & Associates are provided.

-4. How to Apply for a Canada Spouse Visa
+4. How to Apply for a Canada Spouse Visa from the UK (Step-by-Step)

 Person holding a passport and a visa application form with attached passport photos on a clipboard.

+Applications are submitted online via IRCC and must be completed accurately to avoid delays.
 The online application process for a Canada Spouse Visa involves several detailed steps.
 Here is a step-by-step guide to help you navigate through the process:

 4.1 Step-by-Step Application Process